yigitates17/agent_system/README.md

 # Corvus

-A modular agent framework built from scratch in Python.
-No LangChain, no abstractions you don't control — just clean, understandable code.
+A modular agent framework built from scratch as a learning project in software architecture and system design.

-## Why Build This?

-Most agent frameworks are black boxes.
-Corvus exists to:

-- **Understand every piece** — no magic, no hidden complexity
-- **Stay minimal** — add what you need, nothing more
-- **Learn by building** — system design through implementation
+## What This Is

+This isn't another LangChain wrapper.
+It's a ground-up implementation to understand how agent systems actually work — from base abstractions to production-ready custom agents.

+**Why build from scratch?**

+- Data scientist learning backend/system design
+- Understand every component, not just glue libraries together
+- Build portfolio piece that demonstrates architectural thinking
+- Create foundation for real corporate workflow automation

 ## Architecture
 ```